Chapter 1

 Ultimately, culture is the way people behave and make decisions.

 This is especially true when no one is looking.
 If people behave in similar ways even when isolated from one another, then we can say that they share a similar culture.
 Culture is also always evolving, and so is this book.
-As you learn your own lessons and find clarity, we invite you to share these with us.
+As you learn your own lessons and find clarity, we invite you to share your insights with us.
 We also invite you to reach out in times of difficult decisions so we can find direction together, and then share those discoveries with the rest of the team through this book.

-You'll also learn about our core values - the foundation behind our decisions, actions, and ideas.
+In this book you'll also learn about our core values - the foundation behind our decisions, actions, and ideas.
 Our values form our identity - we stick to what we think is right over what is easy and, as a result, we've attracted like minded people full of passion, integrity, and talent.

 So welcome to Helcim, we're thrilled to have you join us on this adventure!